Investment Office · · 19 min read

 What Happens After You Walk

-The mechanics of re-entering the market.
+Mechanics of re-entering the market.
 Most founders who walk away need 3 to 6 months before they can credibly re-engage with new buyers.
 This period allows you to update financials, refresh diligence materials, and demonstrate continued business performance.
-Materials prepared for the failed deal—quality-of-earnings reports, legal documentation, operational summaries—often remain usable with updates.
+Materials prepared for the failed deal — quality-of-earnings reports, legal documentation, operational summaries — often remain usable with updates.

 When future buyers ask why the previous deal didn't close, honesty works better than evasion.
-"We couldn't reach an agreement on the earn-out structure", or "The technology roadmap didn't match our expectations" are reasonable explanations that don't damage your credibility.
+"We couldn't reach an agreement on earnout structure" or "The technology roadmap didn't match our expectations" are reasonable explanations that don't damage your credibility.
 Blaming the buyer or being vague raises more questions than it answers.

-The same buyer may return with better terms.
+Same buyer may return with better terms.
 This happens more often than founders expect.
-Once the buyer realises you're genuinely willing to walk, the negotiation dynamic shifts.
+Once the buyer realises you're willing to walk, the negotiation dynamic shifts.
 They may discover their alternative targets are less attractive than your firm.
 Market conditions may change in your favour.
 Time may soften positions on both sides.

-Authentic Brands walked away from a deal to acquire UK retailer Ted Baker in June 2022 due to deteriorating macroeconomic conditions.
-Two months later, they acquired the company at £211 million—despite Ted Baker having rejected previous approaches at higher valuations.
+Authentic Brands walked away from acquiring UK retailer Ted Baker in June 2022 due to deteriorating macroeconomic conditions.
+Two months later, they acquired the company at £211 million — despite Ted Baker having rejected previous approaches at higher valuations.
 Walking away didn't end the opportunity.
 It created a better one.

 When Walking Away Is Wrong